Skip to content

 Moral: DevOps Cut Off Its Own Branch

-DevOps was designed to release software more quickly, more easily, and with greater reliability.
-It worked—so well, in fact, that it made itself bland.
-The tools and practices that were competitive differentiators are today table stakes.
-In attempting to make everything smooth and consistent, DevOps "cut off the branch it was sitting on."
-Today'smarketplace is flooded with competing tools that are practicallyindistinguishable from each other.
+DevOps was invented to produce software quickly, more easily, and with greater certainty.
+It worked—so effectively, in fact, that it commoditized itself.
+The practices and tools that were once competitive differentiators are now table stakes.
+In an attempt to make everything slick and homogeneous, DevOps "cut off the branch it was sitting on."
+Today's marketplace is filled with competing tools that are almost identical to each other.

 What's Next?

-For companies, the lesson is straightforward: Use commoditized software to reduce costs and invest your time in building differentiated processes or products that can't readily be copied by others.
-For suppliers, the challenge is how to build new value, whether through integration, AI, or something yet undiscovered.
+For companies, the message is clear: Leverage commoditized software to save money and invest your time creating differentiated processes or products that others can't easily copy.
+For suppliers, the challenge is how to generate new value through integration, AI, or something else yet to be discovered.

 ---